caitlyntang/tp/docs/DeveloperGuide.md

 - A message echoing the information that you have just entered.

 <box type="tip" seamless>

-The appointment identifier is permanently tagged to the appointment and is not the index of the natural ordering in the list.
+**Tip:** The appointment identifier is permanently tagged to the appointment and is not the index of the natural ordering in the list.
 </box>

 ### Editing an existing appointment